commercialhaskell/stack/Checklist.md

 * Make sure to bump the version number in the .cabal file and the ChangeLog appropriately

 For more information, see: https://github.com/commercialhaskell/stack/issues/324

+* Review man page and other documentation for any changes that need to be made.